Neighbors from Hell

-Neighbors from Hell is a short-lived American adult animated sitcom that ran on TBS from June 7 and ended on July 26, 2010; the first episode also aired on TBS's sister network Adult Swim on June 13 as a "sneak preview".
-The executive producer of the series is Pam Brady.
-The series' first and only season consisted of ten episodes.
+Neighbors from Hell is an American adult animated urban fantasy sitcom created by Pam Brady for the cable channel TBS.
+The series stars Will Sasso, Molly Shannon, Patton Oswalt, David Soren, Tracey Fairaway and Kyle McCulloch and follows a family of demons called the Hellmans, and his pet goblin dog named Pazuzu in order to destroy the drill by the Satan.
+The series ran from June 7 to July 26, 2010, with the first episode being showed only twice Adult Swim on June 13, labeled as a "sneak peek".
+10 episodes were produced.

-It is produced by 20th Century Fox Television, Bento Box Entertainment and MoonBoy Animation, a division of DreamWorks Animation as its second and last adult animated series after Father of the Pride, The majority of the animation is produced by Bardel Entertainment in Vancouver, with retake animation work handled mostly in-house at Bento Box.
+The series is produced by 20th Century Fox Television, Wounded Poodle and MoonBoy Animation, a short-lived division of DreamWorks Animation, as its second adult animated series after Father of the Pride.
+The majority of the animation is produced by Bardel Entertainment in Vancouver, with retake animation work handled mostly in-house at Bento Box Entertainment.

 Plot

-A family of demons from Hell called the Hellmans are sent by Satan to Houston, Texas on a mission to destroy a drill that can dig to the Earth's core where Satan fears that the humans will invade Hell if the drill reaches it.
+The Hellman family of demons from Hell is sent by Satan to Houston, Texas on a mission to destroy a drill that can dig to the Earth's core.
+Satan fears that the humans will invade Hell if the drill reaches it.
 The Hellmans face a culture shock trying to fit in with humans.
 They also realize that the humans can be as bad as the demons, and that Earth is almost no different from hell.